-Robbin B. Adams became the Company's Executive Vice President and Chief Project Engineer in 2012.
+Robbin B. Adams was appointed as the Company's Senior Vice President and Chief Technical Officer on June 30, 2023.
+Mr. Adams served as the Company's Executive Vice President and Chief Project Engineer since 2012.
 Mr. Adams has been a design engineer with the Company since 1997.
 Prior to 1997, Mr. Adams worked for 16 years as a design engineer at Input/Output, Inc. (now known as ION Geophysical Corp.).